 Happens surprisingly often in the Crapsack World manga Cage of Eden.
 A group of men who raped and killed Oomori's senpai are eaten by vicious carnivores.
 Two other students who helped Zaji build a raft and later pushed the others off, claiming to have planned to betray them all along find out that the island they were hoping to reach was just an illusion, and then they get eaten by a large aquatic dinosaur.

-Similarly applied to a few of the homunculi.
+In Fullmetal Alchemist, this is applied to a few of the homunculi.
 Gluttony, who ate his victims, was himself devoured by Pride.
 Envy killed himself when in his helpless maggot-form the humans started pitying him, and Pride was Brought Down to Normal, made into the human boy whose form he was inhabiting, despite being extremely, well, prideful of his homunculus superiority.

 Non-comedic example: Quartum cuts Chachamaru in half, then suffers the same fate at the hands of Negi.

 Digimon Adventure's Myotismon gets karmic payback for everything that he did to the Digidestined but more specifically, for murdering Wizardmon.
 This causes Gatomon to Digivolve into Angewomon, the Digimon predestined to kill him.
 The karmic retribution for the crap he put the others through comes when they combine their energies with hers to form an arrow she uses to shoot him through the heart and kill him (but not really).